 “Exposure duration” means the period of exposure to a hazardous substance.

 “Exposure frequency” means the portion of the exposure duration that an individual is exposed to a hazardous substance, expressed as a fraction.
-For example, if a person is exposed 260 days (five days per week for 52 weeks) over a year (365 days), the exposure frequency would be equal to: (5 x 50)/365 = 0.7.
+For example, if a person is exposed 250 days (five days per week for 50 work weeks) over a year (365 days), the exposure frequency would be equal to: (5 x 50)/365 = 0.7.

 “Exposure parameters” means those parameters used to derive an estimate of the exposure to a hazardous substance.